-The Cornish Rex Cat is fairly rare, but very endearing and attached to its master.
+The Cornish Rex Cat is rare but endearing and attached to his guardian.
 He behaves like a dog since he does not hesitate to follow his owner everywhere in the house.
-Indoor cat, its fragile appearance hides an athletic body and a very good resistance to everything.
-He has a kitten character throughout his life and is active, cheerful, and playful.
-The Cornish Rex cat also has a very interesting feature: meowing quite regularly, in a piercing voice!
-If you are a talkative person, Cornish Rex cat might the best companion for you.
+Indoor cat, his fragile appearance that hides an athletic body and an excellent resistance to everything.
+Throughout his life, he has had a kitten character and is active, cheerful, and playful.
+The Cornish Rex cat also has an exciting feature: meowing regularly, in a piercing voice!
+If you are a talkative person, the Cornish Rex cat might the best companion for you.

 Hair type: Short

 Hair loss: Weak

 Female From 5 to 8 pounds From 12 to 13 inches

 Male From 8 to 10 pounds From 12.5 to 14 inches

 Breed history Of Cornish Rex Cat

 The Cornish Rex as we know it today was born on July 21, 1950.
 Serena, the cat of Nina Ennismore and Winifred Macalister, gave birth to a litter of which one of the kittens had an astrakhan coat, big ears, and a skinny tail.
 This kitten is named Kallibunker.
 A geneticist advises Nina Ennismore to breed him to confirm descendants with the same coat.
 Bingo!

 The three cubs of Kallibunker had the same characteristics, but a female escaped, and one of the two males died.
 Only Sham Pain Chas remained.
 A few years later, a small group of breeders crossed Sham Pain Chas with fellow plain-coated breeds.

 Physical Features of Cornish Rex Cat